Tell Us About You

 - What are your competitor’s strengths and weaknesses?

-- What trends are you foreseeing in your industry?
+- What short-term/long-term changes or trends do you foresee in your industry?

 What unique selling propositions do you possess?

 These are often your most hidden and possibly your most effective attributes that consumers are attracted to everyday.
 They are what your product or service has to offer.
 It’s not enough to say that your products are “fresher” or “better”. . . rather “Why” your products are “fresher” or “better”.
 They answer the question “Why”.
 This sometimes requires some in-depth review of a company’s operation areas.

 The objective defines “what” the web site, campaign or design will be built to accomplish.
 Advertising helps communicate and accomplish marketing objectives by increasing awareness, acceptance and preference.
 Examples of Marketing Objectives could be, but are definitely not limited to:

 - reinforce positive attributes (cleanliness, convenience, service, etc.)